 Whether Christmas day or three o’clock in the morning on a Tuesday, fire investigators must show up at the scene of a fire as soon as possible; from the moment they step on the scene, examination and data collection begins.

-The first step in the evidence-collection process is to identify the point of origin of the fire.
+The first step in the evidence-collection process is to identify the fire's point of origin.
 Fire investigators analyze fire patterns, burn marks, and charring, utilizing their understanding of combustion and fire behavior to identify how the fire spread.
 Photos and measurements are taken, notes are written down, and all observations are included as data for further analysis.

 Fire investigators are among the first to arrive on the scene following a fire.